mprinc/vuex/docs/guide/README.md

 <div class="scrimba"><a href="https://scrimba.com/p/pnyzgAP/cMPa2Uk" target="_blank" rel="noopener noreferrer">Try this lesson on Scrimba</a></div>

 At the center of every Vuex application is the **store**.
-A "store" is basically a container that holds your application **state**.
+A <span class='definition'>"store"</span> is basically a container that holds your application **state**.
 There are two things that make a Vuex store different from a plain global object:

-1. Vuex stores are reactive.
+1. Vuex stores are <span class='definition'>reactive</span>.
 When Vue components retrieve state from it, they will reactively and efficiently update if the store's state changes.

-2. You cannot directly mutate the store's state.
-The only way to change a store's state is by explicitly **committing mutations**.
-This ensures every state change leaves a track-able record, and enables tooling that helps us better understand our applications.
+2. <span class='definition'>You cannot directly mutate</span> the store's state.
+The only way to change a store's state is by <span class='definition'>explicitly **committing mutations**</span>.
+This ensures <span class='important'>every state change leaves a track-able record</span>, and enables tooling that helps us better understand our applications.

 ### The Simplest Store